Plumbing Faucet Repair in Madison, MN

 The seat the cartridge presses against pits from mineral-laden water until it can't seal and the spout drips.
 Resurfacing or replacing the seat restores the shut-off in the Madison valve.

-Madison homeowners choose us for faucet repair because we're genuinely local to Lac qui Parle County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Minnesota's cold northern climate.
+We earn Madison's faucet repair work the plain way: genuinely local to Lac qui Parle County, family-owned since 1974, CSLB-licensed (#1098234), bonded and insured — salaried technicians (never commissioned), flat-rate quotes in writing good for 30 days, and workmanship guaranteed for 10 years, with parts chosen to last in Minnesota's cold northern climate.
 Looking for a faucet repair company in Madison, MN?
 That's exactly what we are — local, licensed, and accountable to Lac qui Parle County.

 We quote faucet repair on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate faucet repair quote is written and good for 30 days.